 Any materials required to build the frame that aren’t in inventory are ordered.
 Since many of our pre-finished mouldings come from out of state vendors it can take a week or two before we receive the materials.
 Once we have the materials and they have passed a quality inspection we will begin the construction.

 The Frame Construction Process

 Clients are often surprised about the length of time we quote for the finished product to be complete but there are a lot of labor-intensive steps involved to do custom framing well.
 First, the framer will begin building the frame.
 Legs are cut to size in the woodshop and the corners are sanded.
-Each corner is then glued and placed in a vice to dry.
+Each corner is then glued and placed in a vice to dry, one at a time.
 Once all four corners are glued and dry, we’ll use v-nails for additional strength to keep the corners from breaking open.
 Even though waiting for the glue to dry on each cornet adds time we believe it’s crucial for strength.
-After the frame is together, we’ll make sure that any discoloration in the corners is fixed and any excess glue is removed.
+After the frame is completely joined, we’ll make sure that any discoloration in the corners is fixed and any excess glue is removed.

 When the cutter/joiner has finished the frame it goes to the fitting room for the next stage in the process.
 Here, the frame is inspected and measured by the fitter to ensure everything is correct.
-Then the artwork is fitted into the frame along with any custom matting, spacers, backing,glazing, and fillets (if used) are added in.
+Then the artwork is fitted into the frame along with any custom matting, spacers, backing, glazing, and fillets (if used).
 Mounting also happens here, and we finish off with the dust cover for the back of the frame to ensure protection and the hanging system is added.